An overview of Jersey company law03 Oct 2019

 The registrar may refuse to authorise the formation of a company if it is considered not to be in the public interest.

-Before incorporating a new company, or approving a company's change of name, a search of the companies registry should be undertaken.
+Before incorporating a new company, or approving a company's change of name, a search of the companies registry should be undertaken and the new name reserved.
 Jersey companies are not permitted to have the same name or a confusingly similar name to another company, unless the specific authority of the registrar of companies is provided.
-The Law allows for the registrar of companies to refuse to register certain names in the event they are considered offensive, inappropriate or provide a misleading description of the company's activities or status.
+The Law allows the registrar of companies to refuse to register a name if, in his opinion, it is in any way misleading or otherwise undesirable.

 The name of all limited companies registered in Jersey must end with "Limited", "Ltd", "avec responsabilité limitée" or "a.r.l.".
 A public company may choose (but is not required) to use "public limited company", "PLC" or "plc".